 Video Fluoroscopic Swallowing Exam (VFSE)

 A video fluoroscopic swallowing exam (VFSE) uses a form of real-time x-ray called fluoroscopy to evaluate a patient’s ability to swallow safely and effectively.
-It is typically well tolerated, noninvasive, and can help identify the consistencies of food that a patient can most safely eat.
+The exam is typically well tolerated, noninvasive, and can help identify the consistencies of liquid and food that a patient can most safely consume.

 Tell your doctor if there’s a possibility you are pregnant and discuss any recent illnesses, medical conditions, medications you’re taking and allergies, especially to contrast materials.
 This procedure requires little to no special preparation, although you may be instructed to not smoke, chew gum, eat or drink several hours prior to your exam.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.